-- 6.1 Collaborate with Visit Tucson Sports to maximize soccer, lacrosse and other sports that can be staged at Kino Sports Complex or other Pima County sports facilities and increase the local, regional and national events that fit with the recommendations of a Kino Sports Complex feasibility study by SFA and the sports assessment study conducted by Populous/The Planning Center. - 6.2 Seek to expand existing cycling events and consider bringing in new events that include both cycling and running in order to increase the region's profile as an ideal cycling destination. - 6.3 Create a consolidated gateway for al! of our region's unique resources.
-Promote a story of Tucson and the region that showcases its uniqueness and diversity and fosters a sense of pride and a sense of place in residents and visitors alike. - Add to Kino Sports Complex's offerings on land adjoining the existing venues by master planning and constructing facilities that attractregional and national events, while also serving local users. - 6.5 Complete "The Loop" trail and its local town connector trails and market it as part of the region's substantial cycling infrastructure. - 6.6 Continue to support, through cooperative marketing and outreach programs, the mission of Pima County leased properties and all of the unique attractions throughout southern Arizona. - 6.7 Work with regional medical centers, wellness facilities, Pima County Health Department, physicians, Banner-UAMC and Visit Tucson, to develop and market visitor incentive packages for those seeking medical care within our community. - 6.8 Continue to bring the Korean Baseball Organization and teams from Mexico's Pacific Coast League to play and train at Kino Sports Complex. - 6.9 Work with Canadian Arizona Business Council (CABC) and Visit Tucson to stage a Pima County familiarization tour for top Canadian decision-makers related to business expansion and relocation, along with land/company acquisitions and other mechanisms that would spur Canadian direct investment in our region.
+- 6.1 Collaborate with Visit Tucson Sports to maximize soccer, lacrosse and other sports that can be staged at Kino Sports Complex or other Pima County sports facilities and increase the local, regional and national events that fit with the recommendations of a Kino Sports Complex feasibility study by SFA and the sports assessment study conducted by Populous/The Planning Center. - 6.2 Seek to expand existing cycling events and consider bringing in new events that include both cycling and running in order to increase the region's profile as an ideal cycling destination. - 6.3 Create a consolidated gateway for all of our region's unique resources.
+Promote a story of Tucson and the region that showcases its uniqueness and diversity and fosters a sense of pride and a sense of place in residents and visitors alike. - 6.4 Add to Kino Sports Complex's offerings on land adjoining the existing venues by master planning and constructing facilities that attract regional and national events, while also serving local users. - 6.5 Complete "The Loop" trail and its local town connector trails and market it as part of the region's substantial cycling infrastructure. - 6.6 Continue to support, through cooperative marketing and outreach programs, the mission of Pima County leased properties and all of the unique attractions throughout southern Arizona. - 6.7 Work with regional medical centers, wellness facilities, Pima County Health Department, physicians, Banner-UAMC and Visit Tucson, to develop and market visitor incentive packages for those seeking medical care within our community. - 6.8 Continue to bring the Korean Baseball Organization and teams from Mexico's Pacific Coast League to play and train at Kino Sports Complex. - 6.9 Work with CABC and Visit Tucson to stage a Pima County familiarization tour for top Canadian decision-makers related to business expansion and relocation, along with land/company acquisitions and other mechanisms that would spur Canadian direct investment in our region. - 6.10 Partner with the TAA and local business organizations to pursue additional nonstop flights from one or more US East Coast, Canadian and Mexican cities to TIA, since there are currently very limited East Coast and Mexico nonstop flights and no nonstop flights to Tucson from Canada.

-- 6.10 Partner with the TAA and local business organizations to pursue nonstop flights from one or more United States East Coast, Canadian and Mexican cities to TIA, since there are currently very limited East Coast nonstop flights and no nonstop flights to Tucson from Canada and no flights to Mexico. - 6.11 Work with Vamos a Tucson to identify business and tourism opportunities in Sonora and Sinaloa and meet with appropriate officials at the Hermosillo center and in Tucson. - 6.12 Work to improve and expand existing Pima County tourist attractions through bond investments or other funding that may be obtained by the County or other parties, including the Kino Sports Complex, Old Tucson Studios, Arizona-Sonora Desert Museum, Colossal Cave Mountain Park, Pima Air and Space Museum and the Historic Courthouse Art Museum and January 8th Memorial. - 6.13 Reintroduce and support passage of reform legislation related to the Pima County Sports and Tourism Authority (PCSTA) to fund tourism-related initiatives designed to increase tourism economic development.
+- 6.11 Work with Vamos a Tucson to identify business and tourism opportunities in Sonora and Sinaloa and meet with appropriate officials at the Hermosillo center and in Tucson. - 6.12 Work to improve and expand existing Pima County tourist attractions, including the Kino Sports Complex, Old Tucson Studios, Arizona-Sonora Desert Museum, Colossal Cave Mountain Park, Pima Air and Space Museum and the Regional Visitors Center at Historic County Courthouse. - 6.13 Reintroduce and support passage of reform legislation related to the PCSTA to fund tourism-related initiatives designed to increase tourism economic development.

-7 MINING - MODERNIZING A TRADITIONAL INDUSTRY
+7. MINING - MODERNIZING A TRADITIONAL INDUSTRY